TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 TyphooN's MQL5-Risk_Management_System (Expert)

 ### Features
--Simple trade management via SL, TP, and Limit lines places on the chart.-Open trade button to execute a position or order.
+-Simple trade management via SL, TP, and Limit lines places on the chart.

+-Open trade button to execute a position or order.

 -Limit Line places a Limit line on the chart, and will place a limit order when this line is present on the chart rather than market execution.